Canine Good Citizen Classes -Basic Obedience

 Prerequisite: CGC graduate and/or your dog's ability to perform basic behaviors such as sit, heel, down, short stays, etc. (but not perfectly).
 Please, no dog/human reactive dogs.

 Auditors: You will be invited, at times, to walk the mini-courses or practice any signs that are up during the workshop or during breaks, without a dog of course.
 Each person registered as an auditor will receive a goodie bag.

 Bring crate, water & treats for your dog.
 Rabies vaccinations must be current--bring certificate to present during sign-in.
 Depending on weather, the building is climate controlled.

-Concho Kennel Club (CKC) reserves the right to accept or refuse registration for this event based on availability of space.
+CKC (CKC) reserves the right to accept or refuse registration for this event based on availability of space.
 CKC assumes no responsibility for any loss, damage or injury sustained by attendees, children, or visitors, etc., or to any of their dogs or property.
 With your attendance, you understand the above and agree to hold harmless CKC, its members, trainers and other designated volunteer workers.

 Rally Obedience Trial

 Its like an Obedience Trial with Signs to direct you through the Course!